 Although the costs of the Chief Finance Officer are not included in the charges made to the IJB by either partner, given the S95 role of the Chief Finance Officer and in the interests of transparency, the remuneration of the Chief Finance Officer is included below.
-During 2021/22 the Chief Finance Officer (Claire Flanagan) was on maternity leave between the start of August 2021 until the end of March 2022.
 The Chief Finance Officer is employed by NHS Lothian and has three roles - the IJB's Chief Finance Officer, the Chief Finance Officer of East Lothian IJB and an operational role in the NHS Lothian finance team as a Finance Business Partner.
 On that basis, one third of the total remuneration for Claire Flanagan is shown below.
-Between August 2021 and March 2022, the role of Chief Finance Officer was undertaken on an Interim basis by David King.
-David King is retired but was paid on the NHS Lothian Staff bank (by NHS Lothian) on an ad hoc basis.
-David King also undertook the role of CFO in East Lothian IJB but did not undertake any duties as a finance business partner.
-NHS Lothian have provided the total costs of having employed David King during this time and half of these costs will be shown here (the other half shows in East Lothian IJB).
-David King is not superannuated.